dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 You don't need to change the name servers when you move your domain from ClickFunnels.

-The only reason to change the name servers is if you want to [manage your DNS with another provider](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider), like GoDaddy or CloudFlare, and keep your registration with us.
+The only reason to change the name servers is if you want to [manage your DNS with another provider](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider), like GoDaddy or Cloudflare, and keep your registration with us.

 <info>
 Any changes made to DNS or certificates will only work if the name servers are pointing to that provider.
-If you make changes to your certificates in DNSimple, but you moved your delegation to CloudFlare, those changes won't be reflected on your site.
+If you make changes to your certificates in DNSimple, but you moved your delegation to Cloudflare, those changes won't be reflected on your site.
 </info>

 <warning>